Murgeye/teamspeak3-python-bot/README.md

 A feature of this bot is that it is easily extendable.

-You can see some example plugins in the directory modules.
 To write your own plugin you need to do the following things:

-1. Create a Python module in the modules folder (or a subfolder)
+1. Copy the `_plugin_template` plugin and name the folder as descriptive as possible for your plugin
+2. Update the template Python script to your needs
+3. Update and fill the `README.md` within your plugin folder
+4. Optionally link your plugin in the main `README.md` of this project under `Available Plugins`, if you are planning to publish it
-2. Add the plugin to the `config.ini`
+2. Add your new plugin to the `config.ini`

 That's it.
-The plugin doesn't do anything yet, but we can build up on that.
+The plugin doesn't do anything yet, but you can build up on that.

+You can see some example plugins in the directory modules.

 ## Adding setup and exit methods